adigasuhas/Python-for-Materials-Science/Readme.md

 ---
 ## Note:
-I will be creating and updating notebooks for each topic weekly, documenting everything I learnt as a beginner.
-This process will take time as I have to start making notebooks from scratch.
-I aim to complete all topics within 12 weeks.
-I expect to upload the first Notebook on 2nd week of May 2025.
+I will be creating and updating notebooks for each topic, documenting everything I learnt as a beginner.
+This process will take time as I will be building the notebooks from scratch.
+I aim to complete all topics gradually whenever I find some free time.

 Feel free to explore the repository and use the provided tutorials as a guide to enhance your knowledge in computational materials science!